 Landlords are required to make necessary repairs in a timely manner.
 In Florida, repairs must be made within seven days of written notice sent by the tenant.

-If repairs aren’t made in a timely manner, Florida tenants have certain options, such as the right to withhold rent or to deduct the cost from next month’s rent.
+If repairs aren’t made in a timely manner, Florida tenants can end the lease, or sue for a court order to force the landlord to make repairs.
+Tenants aren’t allowed to withhold rent, or repair and deduct the cost from the rent.

 Tenant Responsibilities in Florida